 Tuition costs can change from academic year to year.
 For details on current costs, please see Student Financial Services webpage and select PhD program: http://www.northwestern.edu/sfs/tuition/graduate/the-graduate-school.html

 Statistics PhD students are typically supported through University fellowships, teaching assistantships and research assistantships.
 Students are guaranteed funding for five academic years and five summers, provided that the student maintains satisfactory academic standing.

-PhD students are typically supported by a university fellowship in their first year (including summer) and fifth year (including summer) to help students concentrate on core coursework and the dissertation, respectively.
-In years two through four, students are typically supported by teaching assistantships in the academic year and research fellowships in the summer.
+PhD students are typically supported by university fellowships in their first year (including summer), to help students concentrate on core coursework.
+In years two through four, students are generally supported by teaching assistantships during the academic year and research fellowships in summer.
+During the fifth year, students are typically supported by a combination of teaching assistantships and research fellowships.
 In some cases, a sixth year student may obtain financial support through a faculty member’s research fund or from the department if a TA position is available.
 This option is only provided to students making satisfactory academic progress.